BT Global Services: Finances

 At the start of 2009, Global took a £340m writedown due to poor "cost controls" shortly after the resignation of its CEO François Barrault.
 Later in the year the company reported losses of £2.1bn, despite sales of £8.8 billion.
 Global then underwent a transformation programme, including cost saving initiatives, leading to substantial increases of EBITDA, operating profits and operating cash flow during its 2009–2010 financial year.
 In May 2010, BT announced an investment plan to increase its capabilities in the Asia-Pacific region.
 By the end of its 2010–2011 financial year, Global had increased orders with customers by 10% year on year, improved profitability, and became operating cash flow positive a year ahead of schedule.

 Total income for Global in 2016-7 was more than £5bn.

-In 2017-2018 financial year Global reported a £5bn revenue, £434m EBITDA and £10m operating profit.
+In 2017-2018 financial year, Global reported a £5bn revenue, £434m EBITDA and £10m operating profit.

 Management

-From 2004 until 2008 François Barrault was CEO of BT Global and president of BT International, before leaving the company after poor financial performance results.
-He was replaced by Hanif Lalani.
-Jeff Kelly was appointed CEO in early 2010.
-Luis Alvarez was appointed CEO, in October 2012.
-Prior, Alvarez had been president of BT’s European, Middle East, Africa and Latin American operations.
-Bas Burger was appointed CEO on 1 June 2017.
+François Barrault served as the CEO of BT Global from 2004 to 2008 before leaving the company due to its poor financial performance.
+He was replaced by Hanif Lalani, who was BT's CFO at the time.
+Jeff Kelly from Electronic Data Systems was appointed CEO in early 2010.
+Luis Alvarez took over from him in October 2012.
+Prior to this, he had been president of BT's European, Middle Eastern, African and Latin American operations.
+Bas Burger succeeded him as CEO on 1 June 2017.
 Martin Smith is Chief Finance Officer, Kevin Taylor is president of BT in Asia, Middle East and Africa, Chet Patel is Chief Transformation Officer and president of BT in Continental Europe, Ashish Gupta is president of BT in the UK and Global Banking and Financial Services, and Jennifer Artley is president of BT in the Americas.

-BT Global have a business management system run on a Qualsys quality management system.
+BT Global has a business management system run on a Qualsys quality management system.

 Future

-On 16 December 2022, BT announced that Global would be merged with Enterprise to form a new division, BT Business, in an effort to save £100 million each year by the end of the 2025 financial year.
-The new division will be led by Bas Burger.
+On 29 June 2026, BT Group and Verizon agreed to combine their international operations in a 50:50 joint venture, creating a new company focused on serving multinational customers.